tgelder7/L3U15A2/README.md

 - **IT Online Learning**- For this link I included a description of the website, I wrote "IT Online Learning is a coding website with many different features including courses, successful stories and career programs, they also have information about the programs including average salary and expectations."
 I did this to show the user wha the link to the website is about to help them decide if it is relevant to them.

-These links have been added to help the user find a Job or a course related to IT and coding
+These links have been added to help the user find a Job or a course related to IT and coding with all of the links taking them to different companies that will help them to acheive this.
+In addition to this, these websites also help the user to learn new information to prepare them for a job or course.

 ### **Additional Information:**